-Under the SRP, this site is located on an eligible arterial road and is able to rezone for rental apartment buildings under three zones: RR-2A (four-storey), RR-2B (five-storey) and RR-2C (six-storey with 20% of residential floor area secured as below-market rental units).
+Under the SRP, this site is located on an eligible arterial road and is able to rezone under the RR-2B (five-storey) and RR-2C (six-storey with 20% of residential floor area secured as below-market rental units) zones.
 This site is not eligible for a mixed-use development.
 Out of the eligible options, the applicant has chosen to rezone to RR-2B.

-The RR-2B District Schedule permits rental buildings up to five-storeys in height and 2.20 FSR.
+The RR-2B District Schedule permits rental units up to five-storeys in height and 2.20 FSR.
 This zoning requires a minimum frontage of 20.1 m (66 ft.).
 On some shallow sites and corner sites with a minimum frontage of 40.2 m (132 ft.), a density of up to 2.40 applies for sites on arterials.
-The schedule requires that 35% of the units be for families and include two bedrooms or more.
+The zoning also requires 35% of the units to be for families and include two bedrooms or more.
 Applicable to sites on arterials and on local streets flanking an arterial, five-storey apartment buildings will introduce incremental change to local streets and will typically be limited in frontage width to achieve a higher degree of compatibility with the existing streetscape.

 The rezoning process allows for a secured rental development through a streamlined process.
 Architectural drawings are not required at the rezoning application stage.
 The form of development will be reviewed at the development permit stage.
 All proposals will need to meet the intent and regulations of the RR-2B District.
-An Urban Design Panel review will not be required at the development permit stage, as comprehensive design guidelines accompany the RR-2B District Schedule.
+An Urban Design Panel review will not be required for this project at the development permit stage, as comprehensive design guidelines accompany the RR-2B District Schedule.